limkokhole/blogspot-downloader/README.md

 Duplicated filename will not replace but suffix with current timestamp.

 ePUB file can edit manually.
 Simply change name to .zip, unzip it, edit the xhtml, and (inside epub directory) do `zip -rX ../<epub direcory name>.epub minetype.txt META-INF/ OEBPS/` to repack it easily.
-I recommend Kchmviewer viewer and Sigli, but if it doesn't open since it may too strict in xhtml syntax, then you can try other viewer in this case (Sigli will try auto fix for you), and please don't feel hesitate to open a issue ticket.
+I recommend Kchmviewer viewer and Sigli, but if it doesn't open since it may too strict in xhtml syntax, then you can try other viewer in this case (Sigli will try auto fix for you), and please don't feel hesitate to issue a ticket.

 download non-blogspot site as rss feed in pdf: